Appendix: Data Sources & References

 - PII/PHI Detection: 25+ regex patterns + field name heuristics based on HIPAA §164.514, GDPR Article 9, CCPA §1798.140

-- Domain SLM Inference: Fine-tuned small language models handle schema classification and mapping at ~$0 cost per inference
+- Domain SLM Inference: Proprietary SLM stack handles schema classification and mapping at near-zero cost on owned edge hardware

 - Technical Validation: AWS S3 Select documentation, Apache Arrow for columnar data, domain SLM fine-tuning, Named Entity Recognition (NER) models for PII detection